pcclarke/myd3docs/readme.md

 **Description**

-Sorts key values of the last registered key using a given comparator function when they are returned from the *entries* nest method.
+Sorts key values of the last registered key using a given comparator function when they are returned from [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray).

-> Note: nest.sortKeys only affects the result of nest.entries; the order of keys returned by nest.map and nest.object is always arbitrary, regardless of comparator.
+> Note: nest.sortKeys only affects the result of [nest.entries](https://pcclarke.github.io/myd3docs/#nestentriesarray); the order of keys returned by [nest.map](https://pcclarke.github.io/myd3docs/#nestmaparray) and [nest.object](https://pcclarke.github.io/myd3docs/#nestobjectarray) is always arbitrary, regardless of comparator.

-D3 provides two sort order functions that can be supplied to nest.sortKeys, *d3.ascending* and *d3.descending*.
+D3 provides two sort order functions that can be supplied to nest.sortKeys, [d3.ascending](https://github.com/d3/d3-array#ascending) and [d3.descending](https://github.com/d3/d3-array#descending).
 If no comparator function is supplied, the keys will be arbitrarily sorted.

 **Example**